Mt. Teapot, Mt Banping and Mt. Canguanliao with Panoramic Views of Mountain and Ocean. A Bonus Hike to Mt. Nanzilin

 Option Two: Bypass Mt.
 Teapot and Take the Outer Edge Route, But Still Scary

 I sucked it up and told myself to go.
-While on this bypass, I could see where I came from in Jinguashih and peaks on the trail to Mt.
+While on this bypass, I could see where I came from in Jinguashih and the peaks on the trail to Mt.
 Keelung.

 You Can Stop Before Mt.
 Teapot or Continue with Extra Caution